pesterhazy/presumably/posts/fixmes.md

 Note that FIXMEs don't need to appear in code comments.
 They can appear in strings, SQL queries or even markdown files.

-# Pair Programming and Virtual Memory
+# Pair programming and fixmification

 As David Allen has pointed out (in Getting Things Done) the brain does a bad job of letting go of information it considers important.
 Allen recommends making lists.
 When you write down a task on a list, you silence the nagging doubt in the back of your mind that you may not remember it.
 The list helps you relax about your work schedule because instead of incessantly worrying about things falling through the cracks, the brain can rest assured that the task is stored in a secure place.
 Making a list allows you to forget abut the task now, temporarily.